vgalpha/cosmetics-shop-management-system/README.md

 ## Scope for Improvement

-- Implement an online ordering system for customers to place orders directly.
+- 🛒 Add an online ordering system to enable customers to place orders directly.
-- Support for multiple owners with separate accounts.
+- 👥 Support for multiple owners with separate accounts.
-- Enhance password security by masking password input.
+- 🔒 Enhance password security by masking password input.
-- Add categories for cosmetic products like facewash, powder, etc.
+- 🗂️ Add categories for cosmetic products like facewash, powder, etc.
-- Incorporate tax and discount calculations in the total cost displayed to customers.
+- 🧾 Incorporate tax and discount calculations in the total cost displayed to customers.

 ## More Details